deflox/ckad-exam-notes/kubectl.md

 ```
 ... there is no such flag for the kubectl create job command, because there it is always treated as a command

+Parsing of Commands and Arguments
+* If you'd like to execute multiple command inside a busybox container like `echo hello;sleep 30;echo world` then you need to do it like so: `/bin/sh -c 'echo hello;sleep 10;echo world'` imperatively because otherwise the command would be executed in your own shell.
+* Only doing `'echo hello;sleep 10;echo world'` will also not work because then kubernetes completely overrides

+Works: `k run busybox --image=busybox $do --command -- /bin/sh -c 'echo hello;sleep 10;echo world'`

 # Vi/Vim
 * `:u` undo last command